We’re not a “self-publishing” company.

 “Self-publishing” companies are just that.
 You’re still a “self-published” author, meaning you’re responsible for every aspect of your book’s success.

 The publisher you choose should be in the business of selling books, not just selling authors.
 What I mean is, your publisher should make more of its revenue from selling books than selling “self-publishing” services to authors.
+80% of True Potential’s revenue comes from selling books.

-For a price,“self-publishing” companies will edit, format, print and ship books to you.
+For a price, “self-publishing” companies will edit, format, print and ship books to you.
 In some cases, they’ll even put your book in their “catalog.”
 But if they’re not actively involved in distributing, marketing and selling your book, they’re not really a publisher; they’re a “publishing services company.”
 After the “service” is complete, you’ll understand why it’s called “self-publishing”.

 Why “Traditional” Publishing may not be your best option either

-Traditional publishers often lug around an expensive, top-heavy, usually out-dated infrastructure and rely on equally expensive and out-dated distribution systems.
-By the time all the ‘costs’ are added up, the discounts given and the retailer returns counted there’s not much profit left.
+Traditional publishers often lug around an expensive, top-heavy, usually out-dated, infrastructure and rely on equally expensive and out-dated distribution systems.
+By the time all the ‘costs’ are added up, discounts given and the retailer returns counted there’s not much profit left.
 The traditional publishing model is simply too risky and too costly to take a chance on any author who doesn’t already have a proven audience in the multiplied thousands.

 Why “New” Publishing with True Potential may be your best option: